chem-274-A-master/problem-set-2/instructions.md

 Given initial conditions (positions and velocities), we can calculate positions ($\vec{x}$) based on previous positions and acceleration and an amount of time ($\Delta t$).

 There are many algorithms for computing trajectories from a potential energy and molecular system.
-In this homework, you will implement at least two molecular dynamics integration algorithms (the algorithms which are used to propogate the movement of system in time foward.)
+In this homework, you will implement at least two molecular dynamics integration algorithms (the algorithms which are used to propagate the movement of system in time forward.)

 You will use the diatomic object written in your last homework assignment to test your integrators.
 Usually in a molecular system, there will be many more atoms and the potential energy function will be more complicated and writing an analytical equation for the positions of the atoms is not possible.
 The diatomic class is described by a potential energy equation which is commonly used in molecular dynamics simulations to describe bonds (the harmonic oscillator) and has the benefit of having an analytical solution, so you can directly compare the behavior predicted by the analytical solution and the molecular dynamics integrator.